 Experienced Patent Prosecution Attorney Helping Clients Across the Country Through the Patent Application Process

-Patent prosecution is the process by which the patent application is prepared and filed and the case is taken through the system to produce and issued, enforceable patent.
+Patent prosecution is the process by which the patent application is prepared and filed, and the case is taken through the system to produce an issued and enforceable patent.
 Patent prosecution is not the same thing as patent litigation, which can happen if an already-granted patent is infringed upon.
 Patent preparation is the process of doing the research necessary to ensure that a product or idea meets the initial requirements to receive a patent.

 What Are the Steps of the Patent Prosecution Process?